Coderx-Gamer/ui-utils/README.md

 - Fabricate packet tutorial (Click Slot):
 ---

+- `ClickSlotC2SPacket`(s) are what the client sends to the server when clicking any slot in a gui (e.g. shift clicking an item).

 - When clicking the "Fabricate packet" button you should see this window appear: